Ernie Ball Cobalt Slinky gauges explained: the full 12-set lineup, picked by tuning

 Which Cobalt Slinky gauge should I buy first?

-Regular Slinky Cobalt (.010–.046, EB 2721) if you play in E or Eb standard on a 25.5-inch scale electric.
-That's the set most Cobalt players start on, and it's what Ernie Ball recommends as the default.
-Only step heavier or lighter if you have a specific reason, tuning, hand strength, or scale length.
+Regular Slinky Cobalt (.010 to .046, EB 2721) if you play in E or Eb standard on a 25.5-inch scale electric.
+That's the default Cobalt set Ernie Ball recommends, and it's what most Cobalt players start on.
+Step heavier or lighter only if you have a specific reason, tuning, hand strength, or scale length.

 Is the .012–.056 Not Even Slinky Cobalt too heavy for E standard?